DSIP-FBK/DSIPTS/README.md

 # Models
-ATTENTION: se metto shift 0 e non metto il target nelle feature future lui non usa la y per predirre se stesso se metto shift 1 e metto nel target lui usa le info categoriche del timestamp prima il che non mi sembra ragionevole ma non ho molte idee migliori per ora
+A description of each model can be found in the class documentation [here](https://dsip.pages.fbk.eu/dsip_dlresearch/timeseries/)

 # Usage
 In the folder `bash_examples` you can find an example in wich the library is used for training a model from command line using OmegaConf and Hydra with more updated models and examples.

 # TODO
 - add more sintetic data
 - more versatility during the data loading process
--

 ## Documentation
-You can find the documentation [here] (https://dsip.pages.fbk.eu/dsip_dlresearch/timeseries/): or  in the folder `docs/_build/html/index.html`
+You can find the documentation [here](https://dsip.pages.fbk.eu/dsip_dlresearch/timeseries/): or  in the folder `docs/_build/html/index.html`
 If yon need to generate the documentation after some modification just run:
 ```